 While raising her three children in San Anselmo, Katie co-founded and served as chair of the Ross Valley Schools Foundation (YES Foundation) which called on families from San Anselmo and Fairfax to join together to increase funding for and ensure that art, music, libraries, and technology programming were available for all children in the district's four schools.
 The YES Foundation currently raises close to a million dollars a year for Ross Valley schools.

 During her time as Supervisor, Katie has worked tirelessly for her constituents and all residents of Marin.
 She’s been a strong advocate for children and education, a leader on open space and environmental protection, has pushed hard to move the county forward on flood and fire prevention, to address homelessness, and has advocated successfully for traffic congestion relief and increased funding to address public infrastructure needs.
-She currently serves as Chair of the Bay Area Air Quality Management District, and represents the North Central Coast region on the California Coastal Commission.
+In addition to serving as President of the Board of Supervisors, Katie serves on the Bay Area Air Quality Management District Board of Directors, and represents the North Central Coast region on the California Coastal Commission.

 Katie graduated from Tamalpais High School in 1978 and received degrees in Liberal Studies and English from Sonoma State University.
 Before working in government, she worked as a columnist and features writer for local North Bay press and business publications.
 She is a graduate of the Marin Environmental Forum.